ballerina-platform/ballerina-distribution/examples/kafka-service-ssl/kafka_service_ssl.md

 # Kafka service - SSL/TLS

 This shows how the SSL encryption is done in the `kafka:Listener`.
-For this to work properly, an active Kafka broker should be present, and it should be configured to use SSL.

 ::: code kafka_service_ssl.bal :::

 ## Prerequisites
+- Start a [Kafka broker](https://kafka.apache.org/quickstart) instance configured to use [SSL/TLS](https://docs.confluent.io/3.0.0/kafka/ssl.html#configuring-kafka-brokers).
 - Execute [Kafka client - Producer SSL/TLS](/learn/by-example/kafka-client-producer-ssl) example to produce some messages to the topic.

 Run the program by executing the following command.